 A realtor can help you find the perfect property depending on your needs.

-On the other hand, condos are better for young professionals and cost about a million dollars less!
+On the other hand, condos are better for young professionals and cost less than half!

 The most important step a good realtor can take is to look at past sold listings in the street and surrounding area.